ChrisChicas/rest-rant-monorepo/README.md

 # Project REST-Rant
-REST-Rant is an app where users can review restaurants.
+REST-Rant is an app where users can review restaurants by signing up/logging in to their accounts and selecting a restaurant to leave a comment/review on.
+BCrypt and JWTs are used for password hashing and session management.
+Role based authorization is enforced and reviewers are only allowed to comment/delete their own comments while admins can manipulate restaurant information.

+### Issues
+Besides running locally, no set up running demo as of yet.

-### Setup
+### Technical Information/Technologies
 First, you'll need a Postgres database to connect to.
 Follow instructions here to setup the database and save credentials for the next step.

 Next create a `.env` file inside of `backend`.
 It will need to contain the following environment variables (change the values for the database to match what you defined in the previous step)